Bolton School Sixth Form Boys

 How will I be assessed?

-Classical Civilisation is a non-linguistic subject and open toallsixth form students, asno previous knowledge is required.
+Classical Civilisation is a non-linguistic subject and open to all Sixth Form students, as no previous knowledge is required.
 The course will enhance the understanding of the ancient (and, indeed, the modern) world for those who have studied a classical subject or subjects at GCSE, but also caters for those who have had no contact with the ancient world but have a desire to know more.
-You do not need to have studied Latin, Greek or Classical Civilisation at any level.
+You do not need to have studied Latin, Greek, or Classical Civilisation at any level.
 If you have enjoyed, and had success with, subjects such as English and History, Classical Civilisation would make an ideal choice.
-The subject combines well with most other subjects.
+The subject combines well with most other subjects and provides the key transferable skills lauded by employers.

 Where will it lead?

-In the words of one recruiter for industry, 'Classics [the study of ancient cultures whether in the original language or in translation] produces an ordered mind, [and] an ability to present cases precisely and concisely' - a skill valued highly by universities and employers alike.
-In recent years, several of our students have pursued subjects directly related to Classical Civilisation at Oxbridge, Yale and other top-class Classics Departments.
-However, this is not the only option available to those who have studied Classical Civilisation at A level: a good grade will allow the student to choose from a broad range of university courses, whether containing a classical component or not.
-Classics courses at Universities including Oxbridge are open to those who have studied the subject only in translation.
-University classicists enter a varied range of careers including solicitor's training, computing, industry and commerce, banking, publishing and journalism.
+Studying any one of our three Classics subjects will help to convince admissions tutors and employers of your analytical skills, empathy, and academic rigour.
+In the words of one recruiter for industry, ‘Classics produces an ordered mind, [and] an ability to present cases precisely and concisely’ – a skill valued highly by universities and employers alike.
+In recent years, several of our students have pursued subjects directly related to Classics at prestigious universities.
+However, this is not the only option available to those who have studied classical subjects at A-Level: a good grade will allow the student to choose from a broad range of university courses, whether containing a classical component or not.
+Classics courses at universities including Oxbridge are open to those who have studied the subject only in translation.
+University classicists enter a varied range of careers including solicitor’s training, computing, industry and commerce, banking, publishing and journalism.
+Perhaps most importantly, your study of the classical world at Bolton School will have enabled you to build up a range of skills and abilities that will allow you to present yourself as well-informed, articulate, and persuasive – crucial attributes for life beyond the Sixth Form.